Brenda Milner: Professional career

 Milner discovered from H.M. and other case studies that "bilateral medial temporal-lobe resection in man results in a persistent impairment of recent memory whenever the removal is carried far enough posteriorly to damage portions of the anterior hippocampus and hippocampal gyrus."
 She showed that in patients with this syndrome the ability to learn certain motor skills remained normal.
 This finding introduced the concept of multiple memory systems within the brain and stimulated an enormous body of research.
-Milner stated in an interview with the McGill Journal of Medicine, "To see that HM had learned the task perfectly but with absolutely no awareness that he had done it before was an amazing dissociation.
+Milner stated in an interview with the McGill Journal of Medicine, "To see that H.M. had learned the task perfectly but with absolutely no awareness that he had done it before was an amazing dissociation.
 If you want to know what was an exciting moment of my life, that was one."

 She has made major contributions to the understanding of the role of the frontal lobes in memory processing, in the area of organizing information.
 "Dr. Milner's seminal research has provided many landmark discoveries in the study of human memory and the brain's temporal lobes, which play a key role in emotional responses, hearing, memory and speech."

 She demonstrated the critical role of the dorsolateral frontal cortex for the temporal organization of memory and her work showed that there is partial separability of the neural circuits subserving recognition memory from those mediating memory for temporal order.
 She described the inflexibility in problem solving that is now widely recognized as a common consequence of frontal-lobe injury.
 These refinements in the understanding of memory and exposition of the relevant brain regions revealed the anatomically diffuse nature of complex cognitive functions in the brain.

 Milner helped describe the lateralization of function in the human brain and has shown how the neural substrate of language in the cerebral hemispheres can vary in left-handed, right-handed and ambidextrous individuals (see handedness).
+She used the Wada test to show that for any handedness, the left hemisphere is dominant for language in most people.
 These studies of the relationship between hand preference and speech lateralization led to an understanding of the effects of early unilateral brain lesions on the pattern of cerebral organization at maturity.
 Her studies were among the first to demonstrate convincingly that damage to the brain can lead to dramatic functional reorganization.

 Using mostly prize money from her numerous awards, Milner donated 1 million dollars to the Montreal Neurological Institute in 2007, after establishing a foundation in her name.